-Dean Berliner is focused on increasing and promoting global business programs, student entrepreneurship and other experiential learning.
+Dr. Berliner is focused on increasing and promoting global business programs, student entrepreneurship, and other experiential learning.

 Professor Burnett's research focuses on state and local government, urban politics, political behavior, and electoral institutions

-Lawrence Levy Executive Dean, National Center for Suburban Studies
+Lawrence Levy Vice President, Economic Development and Professional Studies; Executive Dean, National Center for Suburban Studies

 Dean Levy works close with Hofstra’s academic community to shape an innovative agenda for suburban study